Tapping through the Holiday

 How 2020 Affected Tap Dance

-With a lease ending on March 24th, Chicago Tap Dance moved to a new studio within a week of Chicago’s shutdown due to Covid.
-Like many Nonprofit organizations, Chicago Tap Dance Theatre pivoted to an online platform.
+With a lease ending in March 2020, Chicago Tap Theatre lost the lease of their apartment and home office, followed by their long-time home closing in May 2020.
+While the pandemic created some challenges, Chicago Tap Theatre has found a new home for both their office and apartment.
+Like many Nonprofit organizations, Chicago Tap Theatre pivoted to an online platform.
 Committing to exclusive online content every day, Mark created a weekly schedule containing Facebook live historical tap lectures, online tap classes, interviews with prominent artists, original choreography, and even a tap book club.

-Keeping tap dance in front of people through these daily virtual excerpts was the main goal for Chicago Tap going into the pandemic.
+Keeping tap dance in front of people through these daily virtual excerpts was the main goal for Chicago Tap Theatre going into the pandemic.
 Through the expanded online presence, Mark touched more people globally and became a constant in individuals’ pandemic life.
-For many, Chicago Tap became a distraction from the pandemic’s daily life, making a difference in individuals’ livelihood from South Africa, France, Ireland, South America, and across the states.
+For many, Chicago Tap Theatre helped bring a little more joy into their lives across the globe from South Africa, France, Ireland, South America, and across the states.

 How to Reach Out